 PROTECTING

 Once you have put the time into restoring and cleaning outside bricks back to their former glory, the last thing you want is for them to gather dirt after a matter of months.
 As we have discussed, the primary cause of damage, damp and discolouration on outdoor bricks is moisture.
-By preventing this moisture from entering the brickwork, you can actively protect them from these side effects and ensure they have the best possible protection from the elements.
+By significantly reducing this moisture from entering the brickwork, you can actively protect them from these side effects and ensure they have the best possible protection from the elements.

 There are a number of treatments available that are designed to provide masonry surfaces such as brick, stone or concrete with added waterproofing abilities.
 These treatments do not change the appearance of the masonry, creating invisible protection.
 Since the 1980's one such treatment has been brick sealers, otherwise known as brick sealants.
-The term 'sealer' refers to a product that seals the surface, preventing any moisture from entering.
+The term 'sealer' refers to a product that seals the surface, preventing moisture from entering.
 In order to seal the surface, brick sealers create a film on the brick which acts like a protective layer.
 Unfortunately, this film also means that water vapour cannot escape the wall due to low breathability.
 Any moisture that builds up within a property will simply gather underneath this film causing damp problems and eventually cause it to fail.
 This film can also be weathered off over-time, meaning that even water vapour doesn't cause a failure, any weathering will remove this after 1-3 years.
 Historically these sealers were often used on properties, however in recent years have been recognised as detrimental to the health of properties new and old.

 In order to offer long-term protection to exterior bricks, a waterproofing treatment must be highly breathable.
 That is why Emperor Masonry Creme was developed, which absorbs into bricks and chemically bonds to the substrate.
 By chemically bonding it does not create a film on the surface, rather it becomes part of the brick itself, providing it with water repellent properties rather than creating a water repellent film on the brick.
 Emperor Masonry Creme uses nano-technology to create what is known as a 'super hydrophobic' surface, causing water to form beads on the brick which simply fall off before they can absorb into the external wall.
 This prevents 96% of water absorption and ensures the wall stays dry and free from water ingress.